JingchaoZhang/JingchaoZhang.github.io/_posts/2020-08-26-Download -N-I-M-H data with ndaTools.md

 author_profile: false
 ---

 In order to access NIMH Data Archive, users need to apply for an account using this [link](https://nda.nih.gov/abcd/request-access).
-Porject PI needs to add the new user to their project for data access.
+Project PI needs to add the new user to their project for data access.

 Follow the steps below to create the data package: